Palliative surgery for complete transposition of the great vessels. How dangerous is this? After surgery of transposition of the great arteries

 Features of the disease

-• not yet closed ductus arteriosus,
+• not yet closed arterial duct,

-• if the atrial septum has
+• if the atrial septum has,

 • oval window.